Power law: Validating power laws

 Although power-law relations are attractive for many theoretical reasons, demonstrating that data does indeed follow a power-law relation requires more than simply fitting a particular model to the data.
 This is important for understanding the mechanism that gives rise to the distribution: superficially similar distributions may arise for significantly different reasons, and different models yield different predictions, such as extrapolation.

-For example, log-normal distributions are often mistaken for power-law distributions: a data set drawn from a lognormal distribution will be approximately linear for large values (corresponding to the upper tail of the lognormal being close to a power law), but for small values the lognormal will drop off significantly (bowing down), corresponding to the lower tail of the lognormal being small (there are very few small values, rather than many small values in a power law).
+For example, log-normal distributions are often mistaken for power-law distributions:.
+When you take the log of its probability density function, the log-normal distribution has terms that are constant, log, and log-squared.
+When the mean is small and variance is large, the constant in front of the log-squared term is very small.
+In that case, for most of the distribution, it will be linear on a log-log plot.
+It is only for extreme values that the log-squared term asserts itself and shows that it is not a power-law.

 For example, Gibrat's law about proportional growth processes produce distributions that are lognormal, although their log–log plots look linear over a limited range.
 An explanation of this is that although the logarithm of the lognormal density function is quadratic in log(x), yielding a "bowed" shape in a log–log plot, if the quadratic term is small relative to the linear term then the result can appear almost linear, and the lognormal behavior is only visible when the quadratic term dominates, which may require significantly more data.
 Therefore, a log–log plot that is slightly "bowed" downwards can reflect a log-normal distribution – not a power law.

 In general, many alternative functional forms can appear to follow a power-law form for some extent.
 (Stumpf & Porter 2012) proposed plotting the empirical cumulative distribution function in the log-log domain and claimed that a candidate power-law should cover at least two orders of magnitude.
 Also, researchers usually have to face the problem of deciding whether or not a real-world probability distribution follows a power law.
 As a solution to this problem, Diaz proposed a graphical methodology based on random samples that allow visually discerning between different types of tail behavior.
 This methodology uses bundles of residual quantile functions, also called percentile residual life functions, which characterize many different types of distribution tails, including both heavy and non-heavy tails.
 However, (Stumpf & Porter 2012) claimed the need for both a statistical and a theoretical background in order to support a power-law in the underlying mechanism driving the data generating process.

 One method to validate a power-law relation tests many orthogonal predictions of a particular generative mechanism against data.
 Simply fitting a power-law relation to a particular kind of data is not considered a rational approach.
 As such, the validation of power-law claims remains a very active field of research in many areas of modern science.